 We’re expecting rain for the next couple of days, which makes me crave spring even more.
 I usually love winter, but this one has been dreadful.
 We were basically stuck inside from the end of December to the beginning of January due to the extreme cold temperatures.
 Since then, we’ve been experiencing drastic changes in temperature, which is not ideal for any outdoor activity.
 We seem to always have a few cold days with snow, followed by mild temperatures and heavy rain.
 It then freezes again and we’re left with icy roads and trails.
 Basically, I got snowshoes for Christmas and I got to use them twice.
 Lets just say, I’m ready for Spring!

 If you don’t have any hemp seeds, this drink is also great with cashews (I use 2 tablespoons).
 Hemp seeds do have a distinct taste, so if it’s not for you, I recommend using cashews as they have a lighter taste.
-Also, if you don’t have any fresh turmeric (it can be hard to find), you can use ground turmeric.
+Also, if you don’t have any fresh turmeric, you can use ground turmeric.
 Keep in mind that fresh turmeric stains hands and surfaces, so wash your hands thoroughly after handling or use gloves.
 It usually goes away after a few washes.
 Despite that, fresh is always better!

 This turmeric ginger milk works best with a strong blender.
-The drink shouldn’t have any pieces of hemp, date or cashew left, so if yours does, strain it using a fine mesh sieve or a nut milk bag (you can get 10% off this nut milk bag using the code “unsweetened”).
+The drink shouldn’t have any pieces of hemp, date or cashew left, so if yours does, strain it using a fine mesh sieve.
 Your milk should be smooth and frothy!
-Honestly, this warm milk is the absolute best thing to drink on a cold winter day, especially when you don’t feel 100%.
-We can all use a drink like this during cold and flu season, right?

 If you’re looking for other warm comforting drinks to get you through this winter, I also love my peppermint mocha, peanut butter hot chocolate and cashew chai latte.
 I may be getting tired of winter, but I’ll never get tired of these warm blender drinks.